chrxh/alien/README.md

 # Documentation
 A documentation for the previous major version, which introduces the reader to the simulator with tutorial-like articles, can be found at [alien-project.gitbook.io/docs](https://alien-project.gitbook.io/docs).
 Please notice that many of the information therein are no longer up to date.

-A new documentation is currently under construction.
-However a lot of useful information is provided in the program itself via help windows and tooltips.
+The latest version includes a brief documentation and user guidance in the program itself via help windows and tooltips.

 Further information and artwork:
 * [Website](https://alien-project.org)